fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 ## How does your organization store new data?

-Even if the data processing in your organization is not perfect with respect to the requirements of machine learning, each project you pursue have the opportunity to articulate improvements to your organization's data storage processes.
+Even if the data processing in your organization is not perfect with respect to the requirements of machine learning, each project you pursue has the opportunity to articulate improvements to your organization's data storage processes.
 Ask yourself the questions: How does my organization store incoming data?
-Is that process as good fit for automatic processing of the data in the context of a NLP project, that is, is the data stored on a format that brings it beyond Band C (**accessibility**) of the Data Readiness Levels?
+Is that process a good fit for automatic processing of the data in the context of an NLP project, that is, is the data stored on a format that brings it beyond Band C (**accessibility**) of the Data Readiness Levels?
 If not; what changes would need to be made to make the storage better?